oettingerj/classifieds-backend/README.md

 **NOTICE**<br />
-This repository contains passwords stored in plaintext and should therefore not be made public in its current state.
-Also note that this README.md file is best read on Github.com or with any application that can properly render this Markdown file.<br />
+This repository contains <div style="color:red;">passwords stored in plaintext</div> and therefore should not be made public in its current state.
+Also note that this README.md file follows the [CommonMark](<https://commonmark.org>) specification of Markdown, and is best read on Github or with any application that can properly render a Markdown file.<br />

-**ABOUT**<br />
+**About**<br />
-Authors: Danielle Eisen '20, Sophia Maymudes '20, and John Mullan '20<br />
-Last updated: 6/1/2020<br />
+Last updated (this file): 6/1/2020<br />
+Version (of repo): 1.0.0<br />
 Content: This repository contains the code for the backend of the Carleton Classified web-app.
 This backend is constructed using the web framework Django.<br />
+Authors: Danielle Eisen '20, Sophia Maymudes '20, and John Mullan '20<br />

 **Table of Contents**<br />
 [Django: The Backend Web Framework](<#django-the-backend-web-framework>)<br />